Financial Conflict of Interest FAQ

 Under the regulation, Investigators who are planning to participate in, or are participating in, PHS or NSF funded Research, are required to disclose their Significant Financial Interests (and those of his/her spouse and dependent children) that reasonably appear to be related to the Investigator’s institutional responsibilities.

 Investigator means the Project Director, Principal Investigator, or any other person regardless of title or position who is responsible for the design, conduct or reporting of Research funded by PHS and/or NSF, or proposed for such funding, which may include collaborators or consultants.

-As is required under PHS and NSF policy, all Investigators involved in the design, conduct and reporting of the Research must disclose at the time of submission if they have any SFIs on the Routing Form and if necessary utilize the Significant Financial Interests Disclosure Form to provide further details.
+As is required under PHS and NSF policy, all Investigators involved in the design, conduct and reporting of the Research must disclose at the time of submission if they have any SFIs on the Routing Form and if necessary utilize the Proposal Significant Financial Interest Disclosure Form to provide further details.

 In addition, all PHS or NSF-funded Investigators will be required to update their financial conflict of interest status in an Annual Significant Financial Interest Disclosure Form.
 This form must be completed and returned to the Compliance Officer on or before October 1st, annually, or within 60 days of appointment or within 30 days if a new Significant Financial Interest is obtained.

 At present, only PHS investigators are required to take training, although NSF investigators are encouraged to complete training since the NSF's requirements are very similar to PHS.
 Each PHS Investigator must complete training prior to engaging in PHS funded Research and at least every four years, and immediately under the designated circumstances: